madmarcos-codeup/console-game-framework/tutorial/northscreen.md

 This screen will kill the player.
 Sounds awful, but this part of the tutorial will show you how you can force the player to restart the game.

-Note that this screen does NOT need to implement `Resettable`, as it has no menu items that hidden/unhidden.
+Note that this screen does NOT need to implement `Resettable`, as it has no menu items that are hidden/unhidden.

 We will customize the `show` and `handleInput` methods.